oracle-quickstart/oci-ibm-spectrum-scale/clients_only_cluster/README.md

 # Spectrum Scale - Clients Only Cluster on OCI
-This Terrrafom template deploys a Spectrum Scale clients only cluster which is typically used in production to seperate the client/compute nodes who access a Spectrum Scale File System cluster (Storage Cluster).
-Keeping the Client nodes Spectrum Scale cluster seperate from Spectrum Scale Storage cluster allows customers to manage their compute/client node clusters seperately from their Spectrum Scale Storage cluster.
+This Terrrafom template deploys a Spectrum Scale clients only cluster.
+The clients only cluster will mount a remote Spectrum Scale File System cluster (Storage Cluster) to access data.
+Since its very common in HPC world to spin up/spin down a compute cluster, its best to manage client/compute nodes seperately from Spectrum Scale File System cluster (Storage Cluster).
 Also there could be multiple client clusters accessing a single Storage cluster.

-Since its very common in HPC world to spin up/spin down a compute cluster, the above approach allows customer to install Spectrum Scale clients on their HPC client nodes and then remote mount the Spectrum Scale Storage cluster to access file system.

-Note:  This template assumes the Storage Spectrum Scale cluster was already created and this "clients_only_cluster" will not provision any server nodes or storage devices.
+**Note:**  This template assumes the Storage Spectrum Scale cluster was already created and this "clients_only_cluster" will not provision any server nodes or storage devices.
 For more information on how to create "Storage Spectrum Scale cluster", refer to this link:  [Storage Spectrum Scale cluster](https://github.com/oracle-quickstart/oci-ibm-spectrum-scale/tree/master/network_shared_disk_server_model).

 ## Client Only Nodes Cluster architecture